Membership terms and conditions

 1. About these terms and conditions

-When we say “we”, “us” and “our” or “Co-op”, we mean Co-operative Group Limited and, where the context requires, our subsidiaries from time to time.
+When we say “we”, “us”, “our” or “Co-op”, we mean Co-operative Group Limited and, where the context requires, our subsidiaries from time to time.
 When we say “you” and “your”, we mean the Member whose name is on the front of their Membership card (or if it’s a temporary card, the person who picked it up and paid for it).

 When we say “Member” we mean a person that is a registered member of Co-op in accordance with our Rules and Regulations.